Millhouse Primary School and Nursery

 Terms Of Reference Personnel Committee

-The quorum of the Committee will be 4 members, of which one must be Headteacher or Deputy with at least 50% non-staff.
+The quorum of the Committee will be 4 members, of which one must be Executive Headteacher (or Heads of School in their absence) with at least 3 non-staff members.

 To appoint a chair and clerk at the first meeting of the academic year for the full year.